 There are two very important Advance Directives that can be and should be completed in advance of, by anyone 18 years old and older.
 The first is the Living Well.
 When completed, witnessed and signed, this form will direct your medical care team of your wish for care should you be unable to competently speak for yourself and be facing chronic/terminal illness.
 A Living Will informs your doctor what care you want as well as the care you will not want at end of life.
 There are a number of things to address in a Living Well.
 For instance, if you will like all life supporting efforts or will rather have "comfort care".
 You can designate if you will prefer to die at home or in a care facility.
 Perhaps you want to chose whom or what is at your bedside or not there, at your final weeks, days or moments.
 All these circumstances can be address in your Living Well.
 The second form is the Health Care Proxy or Durable Power of Attorney.
 This document allows you to stipulate a person/agent to legally advocate for you if you are unable to speak for your own medical decisions.
 This person, the proxy, represents your values and concerns.
 Being appointed and documented, this person doesn't have to wait until you are terminal.
 They may act on your behalf when you are unconscious and temporarily ill, yet your proxy will also be aware of your Living Will and work on your behalf to unsure that your wishes are carried out if a situation is life ending.
 This person also has access to your medical records, avoiding the constraints of HIPPA.
 In picking your proxy, it is best to chose a person or persons you trust, whom is willing and able to speak up for you.
 So have a conversation with at least 2 people and list them in order of authority in case your first selection is unable to fulfill the duties.
 The third is Appointment of Agent for Body Disposition.
 This form, like the the above, appoints a person to act on your behave but in this case, it is after you are dead.
 So it is not related to healthcare or your Will.
 This person will be aware and appointed to follow your wishes related to the care of your body after you are deceased.
 Below are several additional resources to completed these documents.
 Some you are able to complete online then print.
 Others will needed to be downloaded, printed and completed by hand.
 Follow these steps...

-CARING INFO Lastly, consider the utmost importance of these completed documents.
+Lastly, consider the utmost importance of these completed documents.
 If you are unable to advocate for yourself during a medical emergency or end of life, there are no guarantees that medical professionals will act in your best interest and may even consider your lack of advanced planning as indifference to the care you receive.
-Often when death happens, family members are not financially prepared.
-This post will be added to as discounts come to light.
+How respectful or disrespectful are you to your body?
+If you are not restricted in diet or activity, consider, how you treat yourself while you still have the ability to do so.

 Know that the respect one has for their body, has a direct effect on the brain and over all well being.
 So plan and prepare for how you will give your body the respect it deserves to thrive, with these steps.